-For the 6,000 cfs project design capacity, an outside tunnel lining diameter of 39 feet was used having a wall thickness of 18 inches.
+For the 6,000 cfs Project design capacity, an outside tunnel lining diameter of 39 feet was used having a wall thickness of 18 inches.
 The analysis used a Factor of Safety of 1.5 for soil conditions.
-The analysis indicated that at a minimum, 28 feet of ground cover would be needed to prevent floatation with a Factor of Safety of 1.5 which would result in a downward resisting force of the ground above the tunnel of approximately 171,700 lbs/LF.
+The analysis indicated that at a minimum, 28 feet of ground cover would be needed to prevent floatation with a Factor of Safety of 1.5 which would result in a downward resisting force of the ground above the tunnel of approximately 171,700 pounds per linear feet (lbs/LF).
 The uplift of the empty tunnel would be 48,030 lbs/LF.
-Therefore, for the 6,000 cfs project design capacity options for the Central and Eastern Alignment, if the depth of soil between ground surface and top of the tunnel (crown) is greater than 28 - feet, the tunnel would not become buoyant.
-For the 6,000 cfs project design capacity, there would be a minimum of 98-feet of ground cover above the shallowest portion of the tunnel construction.
-Therefore, the flotation evaluation indicated there would be adequate forces from the ground above the tunnel to withstand flotation pressure for the project design capacity of 6,000 cfs.
+Therefore, for the 6,000 cfs Project design capacity, if the depth of soil between ground surface and top of the tunnel (crown) is greater than 28 - feet, the tunnel would not become buoyant.
+For the 6,000 cfs Project design capacity, there would be a minimum of 98-feet of ground cover above the shallowest portion of the tunnel construction.
+Therefore, the flotation evaluation indicated there would be adequate forces from the ground above the tunnel to withstand flotation pressure for the Project design capacity of 6,000 cfs.